Stockholm Biodiversity Learning Experiment - by participating and doing (SBLE)

 Detailed description of the experiment

-Through a series of biodiversity walks and learning activities taking place both in urban and nature/cultural reserve settings, we will highlight the existing values and views of nature.
-By gaining knowledge about nature's own laws, processes and significance, a deeper understanding of individual and common responsibility on protecting and restoring it will be cultivated.
-Field work to gain practical experience on simple nature preservation actions such as putting up nests for bird and bats, mould nests, "wild bees hotels", arranging sand beds for pollinators, cleaning up ponds and collecting and planting seeds from local flora are some only of the possible examples that the participants will decide to learn more about.
+Through a series of biodiversity walks and learning activities took place both in urban and nature/cultural reserve settings, and highlighted the existing values and views of nature.
+By gaining knowledge about nature's own laws, processes and significance, a deeper understanding of individual and common responsibility on protecting and restoring it was to be cultivated.

 Partners

-The local city district administration of Rinkeby-Kista will be involved, along with the Study circle association "SV", nature School "Eggeby gård" and local bird life and nature organisations.
+The local city district administration of Rinkeby-Kista was to be involved, along with the Study circle association "SV", nature School "Eggeby gård" and local bird life and nature organisations.

 Local partner